CDT-AIMLAC/docker-introduction-2022/_episodes/containers-in-the-cloud.md

 - Click on "Create Instance" on the page showing the list of current instances.
 - Give your VM a name, as we won't need much processing power choose f1-micro as the Machine type by selecting the N1 Series.
-- Tick the option "Deploy a container image to this VM instance".
+- Click on the "Deploy Container" button in the container section
-- Enter the path to container on Docker Hub which runs a webserver (in this case alice/docker-webserver-example) in the "Container image" box.
+- Enter the path to container on Docker Hub which runs a webserver (in this case alice/docker-webserver-example, but replace alice with your own username) in the "Container image" box.
 - Scrolldown and tick "Allow HTTP traffic" at the bottom of the page under Firewall

 ![Allow HTTP](../fig/gcloud_step3.png)